By Evan Christensen · Owner, The Barn Door Hardware Store

 Ceiling mount hardware has specific requirements worth verifying before purchasing:

 - Solid ceiling joists above the opening.
-The track brackets must mount into ceiling joists — drywall ceiling alone won't support the load.
+The track brackets must mount into ceiling joists (or a hardwood board fastened across them) — drywall ceiling alone won't support the load.
 Use a stud finder to confirm joist location before drilling.

-- Exactly 6" of clearance.
-Measure from the top of the door to the ceiling surface.
-This must be exactly 6" — no more, no less.
+- 6 in of clearance.
+Measure from the top of the door to the ceiling mounting surface.
+This is a hardware requirement, not a suggestion — without it, the assembly cannot be installed correctly.

 - Door width and track length.
-Track length = at least 2× the door width.
-Door width = opening + 4" minimum (2" overlap per side).
+Track length: at least 2× the door width.
+Door width: opening + 4 in minimum (2 in overlap per side).
 Size to the door, not the opening.

 - Door weight under 220 lbs.
 Our ceiling mount hardware handles up to 220 lbs total system capacity.